Demographics of Taiwan: Ethnicity

-The ROC government reports that 95 to 97 percent of Taiwan's population is of the Han Chinese ethnicity, which includes Hoklo, Hakka, and other ethnic groups originating from mainland China.
-Over 2% of the population consists of indigenous Taiwanese.
+The ROC government reports that 95 to 97 percent of Taiwan's population is as "other populations" (of Han Chinese ethnicity, which includes Hoklo, Hakka, and other ethnic groups originating from mainland China).
+Over 2% of the population consists of indigenous people.
 21,000 Westerners live in Taiwan, accounting for 0.1% of its total population.

-Indigenous Taiwanese
+Indigenous people

-The total population of recognized indigenous people in Taiwan is approximately 533,600, or approximately 2.28% of Taiwan's population.
+The total population of recognized indigenous people in Taiwan is approximately 569,000, or approximately 2.38% of Taiwan's population.
 These groups primarily inhabit the eastern half of Taiwan, which consists mostly of mountainous terrain.
 Their population growth rate (1.2%) and population pyramid are considerably more youthful than the overall population.
 Including migrant workers, the Austronesian population of Taiwan is approaching 1 million.